modernwebgames/spacescape/readme.md

 1. Players join a room with a unique room key
 2. The first player becomes the Captain (host)
 3. Players go through multiple rounds of gameplay:
-   - Question Round: Players submit questions
+   - Question Round: The Captain asks questions to determine who is human
    - Answer Round: Players respond to questions
-   - Translation Round: AI-generated responses are shown
+   - Translation Round: AI-generated responses for android passengers are shown
 4. After 10 cycles, the game ends and the Captain must decide which passenger pods to leave behind
-5. The game reveals which pods contained real players vs AI-generated characters
+5. The game reveals which pods contained real players vs android passengers
 6. Final scores are calculated and displayed to all players

 ## Scoring System